Who Is Dr. Velwetina—Really? What Is My Story?

 Dr. Velwetina is not a role I chose—it is the synthesis of four life paths I have lived, endured, and transformed.

-Each path taught me a different truth about desire, power, vulnerability, and responsibility, and together they shaped the language I now speak through art and intimacy.
+Each path taught me a different truth about desire, power, vulnerability, responsibility, and the body — and together they shaped the language I now speak through art, intimacy, and presence.

 Life Path I